 In pursuing a personal injury claim, it is important to note the legal time limits for filing.
 Every state establishes its own legal deadlines, known as “ statute of limitations”, which apply to filing claims in a state’s civil courts.
 In the state of Florida, the statute of limitations for personal injury claims is four years from the date of the accident.
 Personal injury claims that are filed after this four year deadline has expired will have their motor vehicle accident claim dismissed by the Florida courts.
 If this should happen, then the injured party will have lost their opportunity to recover any compensation for the damages that they sustained in their car accident.

-Experienced Personal Injury Lawyers Protect The Rights Of Accident Victims In South Florida
+Experienced Fort Lauderdale Uninsured/Underinsured Motorist Accident Lawyers Protect The Rights Of Injured Victims In South Florida

 If you or a loved one has been injured in a car accident with an uninsured or underinsured motorist, the claims process can be particularly challenging.
 Let us help.